edhamma/mahasi-diary/diary.in.rst

 A: When I was noting while walking both my mind and body felt so light that I even wanted to run.

 A: I felt like running, so I ran but I kept on noting.
-I could note all (This is a description of LAHUTA -.Lightness of mind which is associated with PASSADHI).
+I could note all (This is a description of LAHUTA - Lightness of mind which is associated with PASSADHI).

 *Muduta* (pliancy of mind)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~